NakoaK/AutoVOD-Smash_VOD_Tool/README.md

 INSTALL INSTRUCTIONS:

-- Download and extract zip file
+- Download and extract latest release zip file
 - Put AutoVOD folder in root of C drive -> C:\AutoVOD
 - Follow setup below or in README in the zip folder (recommended)